Sheepolution/how-to-love/book/chapter5.md

 Note that the variable name `x` is just a name.
 We could've named it `icecream` or `unicorn` or whatever.
 Functions don't care about variable names, it only cares about its value.

 Now we want to make the rectangle move.
 We do this in love.update.
 Every update we want to increase `x` by 5.
-In other words, `x` needs to be value of `x` + 5.
+In other words, `x` needs to be the value of `x` + 5.
 And that's exactly how we write it.

 ```lua
 function love.update()